CanonicalLtd/maas-docs/en/installconfig-storage.md

 ## Final storage modifications

-Once a node has been assigned a layout a regular user can perform modifications on the corresponding storage configuration.
+Once a node has been provisioned with block devices via a layout or administrator customization (as mentioned under 'Node layout'), a regular user can perform modifications on the resulting storage configuration at the filesystem level.

 <!-- LINKS -->